ZeroxFactory/Token-Contracts/README.md

 1- BEP20.sol :
 this contract collect fees when holders buy, sell or transfer and devided the tax %50 will send to the marketing wallet in BNB and %50 will added to the liquidity pool

+2- bep20-USDT.sol :
+this contract collect fees when holders buy, sell or transfer and devided the tax %50 will send to the marketing wallet in USDT and %50 will added to the liquidity pool

+3- bep20-USDC.sol :
+this contract collect fees when holders buy, sell or transfer and devided the tax %50 will send to the marketing wallet in USDC and %50 will added to the liquidity pool

 # Note: